 - Soreness/ discomfort – If this is your first time using a mouthpiece, you will likely wake up with a sore jaw.
 This soreness is caused by the jaw being held in the forward position for several hours as you sleep.
 Fortunately, with continued use, any soreness tends to dissipate within the first 2-5 days as your jaw becomes accustomed to being stretched.
 Think of it as that sore feeling the day after visiting the gym after a long hiatus.

 - Difficulty fitting – While all of my experiences fitting my dental appliances have been positive without any major issues, those who are not familiar with these devices may find the fitting process to be challenging.
 The key to getting a great fit with any product, regardless of manufacturer, is to carefully read the instructions before starting and work quickly.
 Most appliances are dipped in hot water for just a few seconds and then immediately placed into the mouth.
 A bath in hot water for too long or a delay in placing it into your mouth will cause fitting issues.

 After reading over the advantages and disadvantages, you may be asking yourself “Is it worth it?”.

 While this snoring solution is not for everyone, it’s worth giving a try because of all of the low risk offers that exist.

-Luckily, the industry is fairly competitive and all of the major manufacturers include a no/low risk trial just to get you to try their product.
-While the details of each manufacturer differ slightly, most can be tested out for 30-45 days by paying only the shipping charges upfront which are typically between $8-$15.
+Luckily, the industry is fairly competitive and all of the major manufacturers include a no/ low-risk trial just to get you to try their product.
+While the details of each manufacturer differ slightly, most can be tested out for 30-45 days by paying only the shipping charges upfront which is typically between $8-$15.

 Usually, the process works something like this: